 Once you’ve decided to fly with your child’s car seat instead of checking the car seat on an airplane, it’s time to consider the logistics.
 First on that list?
-How do you transport a car seat at the airport?
+How to transport a car seat in the airport.

 Getting your car seat through the airport is no small feat and can lead to plenty of huffing, puffing and swear words.
 Keep calm and read this article for our best ideas to make this process easier.

 But first, a few things to keep in mind.